rust-bitcoin/rust-bitcoin/README.md

 ## Pull Requests

 Every PR needs at least two reviews to get merged.
-During the review phase maintainers and contributors are likely to leave comments and request changes.
+During the review phase, maintainers and contributors are likely to leave comments and request changes.
 Please try to address them, otherwise your PR might get closed without merging after a longer time of inactivity.
 If your PR isn't ready for review yet please mark it by prefixing the title with `WIP: `.